 Temples for all Religions

 There are temples and altars all over Delos, not just within the complex dedicated to the primary local deities of Apollo and Artemis.
 Some were for religions imported by merchants, sometimes modified to align somewhat with practices already established locally.

 The Institution of the Poseidoniasts of Berytos was an association of Syrian merchants and ship owners from Beirut.
-They worshiped one of the various deities known as Ba'al, possibly the primary one known as Hadad, god of the rain, thunder, agriculture and fertility, and the Lord of Heaven, or possibly another patron deity of their home city.
+They worshiped one of the various deities known as Ba'al, possibly the primary one known as Hadad, the god of rain, thunder, agriculture and fertility, and the Lord of Heaven.
+Or possibly he was another patron deity of their home city.
 He might have been Melqart the son of El from the Phoenician tradition, who was known as Ba'al of Tyre.